cristopherb19/ad-user-generation/README.md

 - Choose any newly created user from the Active Directory list
 <img src="https://imgur.com/KoYwMp4.png" height="80%" width="80%" alt="Users in Active Directory"/>
 - To ensure the script has worked, you can try to log in to Client-1 VM as the user you chose
-  - Example: If the name of the user you chose is "lewa.juwa", then the login username will be "mydomain.com\lewa.juwa"
+  - Example: If the name of the user you chose is "bup.cet", then the login username will be "mydomain.com\bup.cet"
   - NOTE: The password can be found at the top of the script.
 It will be the same for all users.
 <img src="https://imgur.com/ZiQgh4I.png" height="80%" width="80%" alt="Users in Active Directory"/>
 <img src="https://imgur.com/ylVyHiV.png" height="80%" width="80%" alt="Users in Active Directory"/>